origamyllc/Car-detection-p5/writeup_template.md

 #### Histogram of Oriented Gradients (HOG)

 To calculate a HOG descriptor, we need to first calculate the horizontal and vertical gradients; after all, we want to calculate the histogram of gradients .The code for this step is contained in the first code cell of the IPython notebook  in car-detection.ipynb  it consists of the following steps

     *  Create a list to append feature vectors to
     *  Read in each one by one
     *  Apply color conversion if other than 'RGB'
     *  Do hog transform on the image

- to do the hog transform i chose the following parameters
+We can specify the number of orientations, pixels_per_cell , and cells_per_block for computing the HOG features of a single channel of an image.
+The number of orientations is the number of orientation bins that the gradients of the pixels of each cell will be split up in the histogram.
+The pixels_per_cells is the number of pixels of each row and column per cell over each gradient the histogram is computed.
+The cells_per_block specifies the local area over which the histogram counts in a given cell will be normalized.
+Having this parameter is said to generally lead to a more robust feature set.
+We can also use the normalization scheme called transform_sqrt which is said to help reduce the effects of shadows and illumination variations.
+To do the hog transform I chose the following parameters

 ##### Feature extraction parameters
      colorspace = 'YUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb orient = 11